 Help With Gut Issues

-I am a professional member of Coeliac NZ, member of the Medical Advisory Board, and regular contributor to the Coeliac Link Magazine with a special interest in living gluten-free
+Sylvia is a professional member of Coeliac NZ, member of the Medical Advisory Panel, and a regular contributor to the Coeliac Link Magazine with a special interest in living gluten-free.

 The main difference for people with coeliac disease or other forms of gluten-triggered autoimmunity is they must be much more vigilant about gluten exposure – down to trace amounts.
 It can be very challenging starting out on a gluten-free diet since gluten is rampant in our food supply and often hidden in unexpected products.